CYB3R-JUNKI3/High-on-Life-VR/README.md

 :bulb: This is so you are always facing the character talking, I may modify/improve this in a future update

 ---
+:question: _Sweezy's secondary shot fires from the left_

+:bulb: Simply couldn't track this down, will update when a fix is found

+---